Oluwasetemi/school_of_engineering_v4/slides.md

 # Merging cells

 <div></div>

 Similar to MS Excel, Google Sheets, and Numbers, it is possible to join multiple cells into a single cell.
 This is done with HTML!
-The colspan attribute is used to merge two or more adjacent cells within a single row.
-The rowspan attribute is used to merge cells across rows, being placed on the cell in the top row.
+The `colspan` attribute is used to merge two or more adjacent cells within a single row.
+The `rowspan` attribute is used to merge cells across rows, being placed on the cell in the top row.

 # Styling and Responsiveness

 <div></div>

 Tables can be styled using CSS, but it's recommended to avoid using deprecated attributes like cellpadding, cellspacing, or align.
 Instead, use modern CSS properties like border-collapse, border-spacing, and caption-side.

 ---
 hideInToc: true
 name: More on Tables
+layout: two-cols
 ---

 ```html {*|1|*}{maxHeight:'440px'}